TamirGrossman/Cup-Water-Level-Detection/README.md

 When you pour water into a cup, the pitch rises as the cup fills: the air column above the water shortens and resonates higher.
 This project turns that everyday acoustic cue into a measurable signal and asks a machine-learning model to read it.

+* This project is by : Tamir Grossman, Amit Nigerker, Or Bastaker and Yuval Holoidovsky
 ---

 ## 🎯 Concept